Usopp: Creation and conception

 In the original concept art for the Straw Hats, Usopp was labeled the Vice-Captain of the crew.
-Usopp is based on Pinocchio and his name refers to uso (Japanese for lie) and Aesop’s Fables.
-When asked by a fan what the nationalities of the members of the Straw Hat Pirates would be if One Piece was set in the real world, Oda replied that Usopp would be South African.
+Usopp is based on Pinocchio and his name refers to uso (Japanese for lie) and Aesop's Fables (mostly The Boy Who Cried Wolf).
+When asked by a fan what the nationalities of the members of the Straw Hat Pirates would be if One Piece was set in the real world, for Usopp Oda only replied that he would be "African".

-Usopp has black hair and a long nose and usually wears a dark yellow diamond-patterned kerchief, special sniper goggles, and brown coveralls with a white sash and no shirt underneath (despite wearing a dark green shirt in Skypiea).
-Usopp inherited his famous nose of his mother, while the rest of his face resembles that of his father.
+Usopp has black hair, an abnormally long nose and usually wears a dark yellow diamond-patterned kerchief, special sniper goggles, and brown coveralls with a white sash and no shirt underneath (despite wearing a dark green shirt in Skypiea).
+Usopp inherited his famous nose from his mother, while the rest of his face resembles that of his father.

 After the two-year timeskip, Usopp undergoes a dramatic physical transformation, becoming much more muscular and having longer hair.
-Usopp also got a new hat and takes his glasses besides sniper in the neck and headphones.
-He also fights using plants from the Boin Archipelago, which may be inspired by the original concept art of the crew featuring a male botanist.
+Usopp also dons a new hat and acquires new goggles and headphones.
+He develops his fighting style around the use of Pop Greens, rapidly growing seeds from the Boin Archipelago, which may be inspired by the original concept art of the crew featuring a male botanist.

 Personality

-Usopp is one of the most sentimental of the Straw Hat Pirates, and cries or gets angry at times of emotional stress.
-At the beginning of the series, Usopp was a liar and easily frightened, as well as anxious, insecure, and compulsive.
+Usopp is one of the most emotionally expressive of the Straw Hat Pirates, and cries or gets angry at times of emotional stress.
+At the beginning of the series, Usopp was a compulsive liar and easily frightened, as well as anxious and insecure.
 Usopp's cowardice is the result of his fear and insecurity, especially when faced with uncertainty.
-While Usopp is a coward by nature, he is able to put aside his fears for desperate times: despite danger, Usopp faces his fears for the sake of their friends and sometimes even people he barely knows.
+While Usopp is a coward by nature, he is able to put aside his fears for desperate times: despite danger, Usopp faces his fears for the sake of his friends and sometimes even people he barely knows.